When Mental Health Crises Disrupt Air Travel: Lessons for Mallorca After the Nuremberg Incident

 The key question: Are our airports prepared for mental health crises?

-This is not an abstract scenario — it happens.
-And the central question is: How well are airports, airlines, security teams and emergency services prepared when people in acute mental health crises become violent?
-On Mallorca, where the island sees thousands of passengers daily in high season, this question should be asked especially loudly.
+This is not an abstract scenario — it happens; similar incidents have been reported elsewhere, for example the Zurich stowaway incident.
+How well are airports, airlines, security teams and emergency services prepared when people in acute mental health crises become violent?
+Issues like this fall under the remit of bodies such as the European Union Aviation Safety Agency (EASA).

 What the incident reveals — and what is often overlooked